Syracuse Connective Corridor

 - Landscape Architecture

 - Trails & Greenways

 - - U.S. Department of Transportation Federal Highway Administration (FHWA) Environmental Excellence Award

 - American Public Works Award, ITE Transportation Project of the Year Award

 - American Council of Engineering Companies Platinum Award

 - U.S Department of Transportation Federal Highway Administration (FHWA) Office of Safety Proven Highway Safety Countermeasures

-This project won the 2017 Outstanding Civil Engineering Achievement Award from the American Society Of Civil Engineers (ASCE) Syracuse Section.
+- 2017 Outstanding Civil Engineering Achievement Award from the American Society of Civil Engineers (ASCE) Syracuse Section.

 Business in Focus MagazineRead Article

 At Barton & Loguidice we’re passionate about our clients, our work, and making a positive impact on the world around us.
 Learn more about our mission and culture.Firm Overview